Learning Module

 Mens Rea Requirements in Criminalization

-By the end of this lesson, you will be able to:
+By the end of this lesson, you will be able to do the following:

-- Distinguish crimes with mens rea requirements from strict liability crimes
+- Distinguish crimes with mens rea requirements from strict liability crimes.

-- Recognize a central criticism of the use of mens rea requirements as a tool for social engineering
+- Recognize a central criticism of the use of mens rea requirements as a tool for social engineering.

-- Evaluate arguments for and against the inclusion of mens rea requirements in criminal statutes
+- Evaluate arguments for and against the inclusion of mens rea requirements in criminal statutes.

 Watch